Mainstreaming and expenditure tracking

 A comprehensive methodology is the first step towards proper tracking.
 Without it, programmes cannot properly report on their contributions.

-The methodology for climate, biodiversity and clean air is based on the EU Climate markers.
-These are policy markers to monitor and report on the development finance flows, based on the Organisation for Economic Co-operation and Development (OECD) Rio markers that were designed in 1998 to target the themes of the Rio Conventions.
+The methodology for climate, biodiversity and clean air is based on the EU Climate coefficients.
+These are coefficients to monitor and report on the development finance flows, based on the Organisation for Economic Co-operation and Development (OECD) Rio markers that were designed in 1998 to target the themes of the Rio Conventions.
 The EU markers are designed to quantify expenditure contributing to climate, biodiversity and clean air objectives.

 Given the range of implementing procedures (e.g. centrally managed, shared management, financial instruments, programmable actions), the approach to implementation varies across programmes and the methodology is refined to reflect the specific implementation modes.